spencerharris63/FlexNav/README.md

 In `other/floatNav-design-patterns`

-- `cuisines.html` - uses static HTML pages
+- `static/cuisines.html` - uses static HTML pages
-- `index-spa-fragments` - a single page application with scrolling
+- `fragments/index-spa-fragments` - a single page application with scrolling
-- `index-spa-js.html` - a single page application with JavaScript
+- `spa/index-spa-js.html` - a single page application with JavaScript

 All three approaches are valid.
 For pedagogical purposes we will be modeling our design after the last one - a single page application with JavaScript.